libriscv/docs/docs/godot_docs/bintr.md

 ## High performance

 Binary translations are high-performance versions of the programs running inside Sandbox instances.
+It is a form of AOT-compilation.

-They are compiled from freestanding C code.
+Binary translations are freestanding C code.
 The C code is produced by the Sandbox instance at run-time, so that the run-time environment and settings are reproducible.

 In order to make use of binary translations the freestanding C code must be embedded into a binary or DLL that is shipped as part of your game.
 We recommend [forking the godot-sandbox project](https://github.com/libriscv/godot-sandbox) repository itself, as it _automatically produces artifacts for all platforms_.
+That said, anyone can compile C99 to a shared library/DLL and loading it before setting the Sandbox program.
+On platforms where one can open a shared library at run-time, it should be fairly straight-forward to do this without Godot Sandbox needing to hold anyones hand.

 ## Complete example